mutationapp/monolisa/README.md

 It will be free forever and amazing.
 You can invest from "bc1q2sm7vfef94h8u04qghpqmejcwfacj7k456ghk6".
 Lets pay the bills!

-<sub>*Uber doesn't have a cross platform open source component library or app store but Google has.
+<sub>*Uber doesn't have a cross platform component library or app store but Google has.
 Monolisa will follow a different approach.
 You can create your own [uFrame](https://brand.uber.com/guide#composition-the-u-frame) app store by forking she</sub>